 Kim’s top reads book review

 With Gibraltar in lock down, many are spending more time at home and looking for distractions.
 Kim Pecino is a librarian with experience in public and school libraries, and today she shares three book recommendations.
-The Curious Incident of the Dog in the Night-Time by Mark Haddon – Our protagonist Christopher is a fifteen year...
+The 7 ½ Deaths of Evelyn Hardcastle by Stuart Turton – Aiden Bishop is tasked with saving the heiress Evelyn...

 Continue Reading